SABLE: Secure And Byzantine robust LEarning: Background

-~ In this section, we present background information needed to understand the paper.
-Specifically, we start by presenting the standard Robust-DSGD protocol (Algorithm~\ref{algo_robust_dsgd}) in Section~\ref{sec_robust_DSGD}, and discuss its robustness guarantees against Byzantine nodes.
-Then, we introduce the concept of HE in Section~\ref{sec_bg_fhe}, and the BGV cryptosystem we use to design \aggregator{} in Section~\ref{subsec:bgv}.
-Finally, in Section~\ref{sec_fhe_frendliness}, we present the coordinate-wise aggregators CWMED and CWTM.
+~ In Section~\ref{sec_robust_DSGD}, we explain the Robust-DSGD protocol and discuss its robustness guarantees against Byzantine nodes.
+Then, we introduce the concept of HE in Section~\ref{sec_he_for_ml}, and present the coordinate-wise robust aggregators CWTM and CWMED in Section~\ref{sec_fhe_friendliness}.